TRIVlAL/gigno_engine/README.md

-﻿# Gigno Engine
+﻿# Gigno  Game Engine

+## Features

-## Real-time 3d renderer / Engine powered by Vulkan.
+- Real-time 3D Renderer self written powered by Vulkan.
+Real-time shadows using Varianced Shadowmapping technique.

-This project is a real-time renderer / Engine using the Vulkan Rendering API and glfw.
-The rendering architercture inspired by the amazing tutorial series by [vulkan-tutorial](https://vulkan-tutorial.com/Introduction) and [video series](https://www.youtube.com/playlist?list=PL8327DO66nu9qYVKLDmdLW_84-yE4auCR) by Brendan Galea.
+- Real-time 3D Physics engine self written using no external librariy.
+Supports various shapes (convex polygons, spheres, ...), as well as friction.
+- Quick and iterative engine architecture inspired by the Source Engine : Devloper console commands for easy debugging, maps loaded from file with entity serialization to quickly iterate.

 ## Directly Running

 If you just want to run the demo scene without compiling the code yourself, you may download the executable from the release section.

-## Compiling
+## Building from source

 Either download the code of this repository or clone it recursively with the ```--recursive``` parameter ( there are submodules that must be included ).